 Driving to the far north of the West Coast of the South Island on Highway 67 was one of the most beautiful drives that we have ever taken in New Zealand.
 Or anywhere in our travels for that matter!
-This part of the country is off the beaten track of most tourists.
-But, with a true links golf course located in this remote corner of the country, it was on our track!
+This part of the country is off the beaten track for most tourists.
+But, with a true links golf course located in this remote corner of the country, it was on our bucket list!
 Just getting to Karamea Golf Club will test your golfing conviction, but it is so worth the effort!

 Worth the effort

-Leaving the small town of Granity (do yourself a favour and stop for one of their delicious pies!), you will most likely lose the only radio signal around.
-With the Kiwi’s penchant for 80’s music, if you are like us, ‘I Can’t Go for That’ from the 80’s rock duo Hall and Oats will get stuck in your mind.
+Leaving the small town of Granity (do yourself a favor and stop for one of their delicious pies!), you will most likely lose the only radio signal around.
+And with the Kiwi’s penchant for 80’s music, if you are like us, ‘I Can’t Go for That’ from the 80’s rock duo Hall and Oats will get stuck in your mind.
 Now, just imagine trying to get that song out of your head for the next 24 hours.
 That’s right, No can do!
 You’re welcome!

 Exiting the lonely two-lane highway, we drove down a long dirt road past some more cows which led us to an empty golf course.
 And a small clubhouse that offered incredible views out to the ocean.

 Karamea Golf Club (no website found) is a true links 9-hole golf course that has 2 sets of tees allowing you to play 18.
 It measures 3022-yards from the men’s tees and 2757 from the women’s tees.
 We placed our green fees, which were an incredible 15 NZD (8,92 Euro, 9.86 USD) into the honesty box and couldn’t believe our eyes.